• Home

 • 4 sprigs fresh thyme, stems removed

-• 1 tbsp Calabrian chili paste or Italian red pepper paste
+• 1 tablespoon Calabrian chili paste or Italian red pepper paste

 • Kosher salt & freshly cracked black pepper as needed